QuantEcon/lecture-source-py/source/rst/samuelson.rst

-This lecture creates nonstochastic and stochastic versions of Paul Samuelson's celebrated multiplier accelerator model :cite:`Samuelson1939`
+This lecture creates non-stochastic and stochastic versions of Paul Samuelson's celebrated multiplier accelerator model :cite:`Samuelson1939`

 In doing so, we extend the example of the Solow model class in :doc:`our second OOP lecture <python_oop>`